+A Southern Oregon University phishing attack has demonstrated exactly why so many hackers have opted for phishing to make money.
 The Southern Oregon University phishing attack involved just one phishing email.
 The attackers pretended to be a construction company – Andersen Construction – that was erecting a pavilion and student recreation center at the University.

-The university saw that the construction firm had not received the funds three days later.
-The FBI was made aware of the situation as soon as the fraud was discovered and efforts are continuing to recover the funds.
-The university reports that the hackers have not withdrawn all of the funds from their account, although a sizeable chunk cannot be located.
+The attackers spoofed the email address of the construction firm and asked for all future payments be directed to a different bank account.
+The university then transferred the next payment of €1.9m to the new account in April 2019.
+The university realized the construction firm had not received the funds three days later.
+The FBI was made aware of the situation as soon as the fraud was discovered and attempts were made to recover the funds.
+The university reports that the hackers had not emptied all of the funds from their account, but a sizeable amount of the payment had been withdrawn and could not be recovered.
 Joe Mosley, a representative for SOU said, “It’s certainly not all of the money that was transferred, but it’s not just nickels and dimes, either.”

 Increase in BEC Attacks Prompts FBI Alert for Universities

 In this instance, the payment was massive but it is far from an isolated incident.
 The FBI has issued warnings to universities to be wary of attacks such as this.
 BEC attacks may not be nearly as common as other forms of cybercrime, but they are the leading cause of losses to cybercrime as the payments made to the attackers are often considerable.
 Payments are often of the order of several hundred thousand dollars or in some cases millions.